 Carolyn is a 2018 Drexel University LeBow College of Business Leading for Change Fellow, a 2012 Monterey Institute for International Studies Frontier Market Scout Fellow, and holds a masters degree in international social welfare from Columbia University in New York.

-Nicola holds a master’s degree in city and regional planning with a concentration in transportation and land use planning from Rutgers University and bachelor’s degrees in both planning and public policy & political science from Rutgers University.
+Noah currently holds a master’s degree in City Planning with a concentration in sustainable transportation and infrastructure from the University of Pennsylvania and two bachelor’s degrees in Civil Engineering and Political Science from the Pennsylvania State University.

 Health and Human Services Program Manager

 Prior to joining OEM, David worked for over ten years with the American Red Cross here in Philadelphia.
 While with the Red Cross, David served in many different capacities, including in the areas of emergency communications, preparedness, response, and recovery.
 David is excited to continue his development and experience in these areas while working with Philadelphia’s OEM.
 David was born in Philadelphia and grew up in Bucks County.
 As the mass care planning coordinator David will be responsible for writing and updating citywide response plans for a variety of mass care related issues such as sheltering, family assistance and reunification centers, emergency preparedness processes, and human services recovery planning.
 David has a bachelor’s degree in psychology, with a minor in business, from Skidmore College.

 As the Mass Care Coordinator, Sarah Bailey focuses on human services recovery, including planning for emergency sheltering and family assistance centers.
 Sarah also works to make sure residents with a variety of access and functional needs are included in emergency planning.